Drawing for Designers: Techniques of Expression, Articulation, and Representation

 The course is intended as a creative drawing laboratory for designers and an expressive, playful supplement to computer-based labor.

 In one nonrepresentational drawing project, students will focus on the formal articulation of emotional life experience.
 In another project, we will explore the performance of the human body in interaction with elements of the architectural environment.
-In a final project, students will experiment with the use of wall drawing to visually transform the perception and meaning of specific architectural space.
+In a final project, the drawing exploration of the bodily interaction with the architectural environment as well as the site-specific wall drawing exercise will be conducted in the interior places inspired by and creatively responding to the existential and spatial conditions imposed by the quarantine and the epidemics.

-Work on studio projects will be supplemented by museum visits, presentations, and discussions of relevant examples from art history and contemporary art.
+Work on projects will be supplemented by presentations and discussions of relevant examples from art history and contemporary art.
 Guest artists will be invited as reviewers for the presentation and exhibition of final projects.